 What Is Folliculitis and how to treat it?

 Folliculitis is a common condition caused by a bacterial or fungal infection of the hair follicles.
-When it starts the hair follicles swell and tiny red or white pimples develop on the skin and if left untreated this can develop into a serious infection.
-Folliculitis can be superficial or deep, depending on how much of the follicle is effected, deep folliculitis can result in scarring or permanent hair loss.
+When it starts the hair follicles swell and tiny red or white pimples develop on the skin.
+If left untreated this can develop into a serious infection.
+Folliculitis can be superficial or deep, depending on how much of the follicle is affected.
+Deep folliculitis can result in scarring or permanent hair loss.
+Find out what is folliculitis and how to treat it in our detailed post below.

 Why is laser hair removal a good option for folliculitis?